 Read GeneWatch UK's report on the plan to build a DNA database in the NHS by stealth and share whole DNA sequences (genomes) with companies like Google.

 As a first step in the plan, NHS England plans to share people's medical records with private companies without people's knowledge or consent.
 A new data protection law supported by the European Parliament would prevent heath data being shared for "research" (including commercial data-mining) without people's consent.
 But it has yet to gain the support of the Council, which includes the UK Government and is opposed by many internet companies who are lobbying against it.
+Read GeneWatch UK's response to the Ministry of Justice's consultation on EU powers in this area.

 Until the legal situation is resolved, Medconfidential has published information about how to opt out, from sharing your medical records using a letter you can send to your GP.
-You can also fax your GP in order to opt out.

 - Genes and Health